 Small handful of fresh coriander, chopped

 1. Start by finely chopping and deseeding the chilli.
 In a large shallow bowl, whisk the 2 eggs with a fork until combined.
-Season well with salt and pepper and then add the freshly chopped chilli.
+Season well with salt and pepper and then add the freshly chopped chilli and grated cheese (if using).

-2. Insert your crumpets into the eggy mixture and push down gently, to allow the crumpet to absorb as much of the egg as possible.
-Turn over and push down again until the crumpets are fully coated.
+2. Insert your crumpets into the eggy mixture and push down to allow the crumpet to absorb as much of the egg as possible.
+Turn over with a fork and push down again until the crumpets are fully coated.

 3. On a medium to high heat, melt a generous knob of butter in a large frying pan until the butter starts to turn a golden colour.
-Carefully place your crumpets side by side in the pan and cover with the remaining egg mixture.
-Cook for a few minutes before moving the crumpets around the pan with a spatular to coat the crumpet in any remaining melted butter.
-Once the egg starts to look cooked, flip the crumpets over and cook the other side for a further few minutes.
+Tip your crumpets into the pan and pour over the remaining egg mixture.
+Push down on the crumpets with the back of a spatular and cook for about a minute or until the egg starts to set around the crumpets.
+Move the crumpets around the pan with the spatular to coat them in the remaining butter before flipping over.
+Give them another squash with the spatular and fry for a further couple of minutes on the other side.

 4. Meanwhile roughly chop your coriander and peel and slice your avocado.
 Take the crumpets off the heat and slide onto plates.
 Serve each crumpet topped with sliced avocado, a sprinkle of fresh coriander and a good crack of salt and pepper.
 Delicious.